A guide to capturing Google Ads data on Squarespace

 • UTM Term = The name of the ad group the ad belongs to

-Putting UTM parameters behind your URLs is simple.
-Plus, there are free tools online that can help you build them.
+Putting UTM parameters behind your URLs in Google Ads is simple and there are free tools online that help you build them.

 2. Add hidden fields to your forms